frostyfeet909/testingFoam/README.md

 # testingFoam
 Some programs I'm working on.

+Requirments for each are in the respective readme and brief instruction on use.

 # Main applications
 findGood - Goes through all cases in the data.csv and outputs a text file with cases that performed within a certain tolerance of the referenceCase.